Effective Date: January 1, 2020

 E25.
 Monitoring and assessing the use of ear-level and/or environmental sound generators and the use of adaptive coping strategies to ensure treatment benefit and successful outcome(s)

 E26.
-Providing canalith repositioning for patients diagnosed with benign paroxysmal positional vertigo (BPPV)
+Providing canalith repositioning for clients/patients diagnosed with benign paroxysmal positional vertigo (BPPV)

 E27.
 Providing intervention for central and peripheral vestibular deficits